Configuring QMK

 use:

-value, search for this value in all config.h
+value, search for this value in all info.json

 files to ensure it is unique.
-To confirm your search is working correctly, the config.h
+To confirm your search is working correctly, the info.json

 being changed should be in the search results.

-A suggested method of choosing a unique VENDOR_ID
+A suggested method of choosing a unique vid

 is choosing two letters from the keyboard’s designer/vendor name and using the two 8-bit ASCII values of these letters.